 What Do VAT Accountants Actually Do for Ecommerce Businesses?

 A VAT accountant isn't just someone who files your return every quarter.
-The best ones are proactive advisors who make sure you're on the right scheme, reclaiming everything you're entitled to, and not heading towards a compliance problem before it becomes an expensive one.
+The best ecommerce accountants are proactive advisors who make sure you're on the right scheme, reclaiming everything you're entitled to, and not heading towards a compliance problem before it becomes an expensive one.
+That is what separates specialist accountants for ecommerce from a generalist who treats your VAT return as one more filing job.

 In practice, their work covers: